Immunisation programmes are designed to help protect the population from serious vaccine-preventable diseases.

 - supports implementation of all immunisation programmes.

-NHS Health Scotland works closely with Health Protection Scotland (HPS) and NHS Health Board Immunisation coordinators to support the public with information about vaccines offered in the Scottish Immunisation Programme.
+We work closely with national health protection specialists and local NHS Board Immunisation coordinators to support the public with information about vaccines offered in the Scottish Immunisation Programme.

 - Vaccines are offered across all life stages.